PITZER COLLEGE SPECIFIC

 A substance abuse counselor is available to provide confidential and anonymous support and referral services to students whose lives are affected by drugs and alcohol.
 Services are available to all students including those who are concerned about the drug use of a family member or friend.
 The counselor also provides information and resources for students completing research, and coursework in the area of addiction, abuse and recovery.

-Center for Asian Pacific American (CAPAS)
+Center for Asian Pacific American Students (CAPAS)

 CAPAS seeks to enrich and develop social, intellectual and personal growth in our students by providing Asian American resources as well as a welcoming and supportive environment.
 The Center serves as an advocate for the Asian and Pacific Islander community, and promotes an educational dialogue that embraces the unique experiences of ethnic communities, the cultural fabric of our institution.
 CAPAS provides resources to promote and enhance academic, cultural, social and political experiences for students.
 Through the collaboration of the Asian American Sponsor Program, a student-run mentoring program, students are invited to take part in retreats, tutorials, leadership development, relationship building, and education and career planning.
 CAPAS is dedicated to diversity by involving all members of the community in its programs and activities.